oemof/oemof-solph/docs/basic_concepts/components.rst

 .. note:: See the :py:class:`~oemof.solph.components._generic_storage.GenericStorage` class for all parameters and the mathematical background.

-.. _oemof_solph_custom_link_label:
+.. _oemof_solph_components_offsetconverter_label:

-Link (experimental)
-^^^^^^^^^^^^^^^^^^^

-The `Link` allows to model connections between two busses, e.g. modeling the transshipment of electric energy between two regions.

-.. note:: See the :py:class:`~oemof.solph.components.experimental._link.Link` class for all parameters and the mathematical background.

-OffsetConverter (component)
+OffsetConverter
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

 The `OffsetConverter` object makes it possible to create a Converter with efficiencies depending on the part load condition.
 For this it is necessary to define one flow as a nonconvex flow and to set a minimum load.
 The following example illustrates how to define an OffsetConverter for given information for an output, i.e. a combined heat and power plant.
 The plant generates up to 100 kW electric energy at an efficiency of 40 %.
 In minimal load the electric efficiency is at 30 %, and the minimum possible load is 50 % of the nominal load.
 At the same time, heat is produced with a constant efficiency.
 By using the `OffsetConverter` a linear relation of in- and output power with a power dependent efficiency is generated.

 .. code-block:: python